 Let’s talk sales funnels

 Yes, we’re taking out the business lingo now.
-You are treating your photography work as a business, right?
+Here’s what business funnels are and how to work on them.

 Since your website’s goal probably is to convert visitors into clients (whether that’s wanting them to hire you or to buy your images), I’ve always recommended guiding people through your website, through your most important pages, eventually leading them to the destination (Contact page or a purchase page).